cpknight/Retro-BBS-Term/README.md

 - `kitty` is also a requirement - cf. [kitty](https://sw.kovidgoyal.net/kitty/).

+- :information: If putting the above code out of this git repo on a different machine, before running `./configure` or `make build`, it will probably be necessary to run `autoreconf -f -i` (which may require a `sudo apt install autoconf` first).
+This is because this way of distributing source code isn't ideal. `tcpser` builds pretty well without, but `qodem` has a lot of artifacts in the repo, so `autoreconf` helps.

 ## Using the `retroBBSterm.sh` script...

 - I make a symbolic link to the `retroBBSterm.desktop` file so that I can double-click on an icon from my gnome desktop: